 There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

-You’ll choose a unique developer namespace as part of the store account creation process.
-This namespace will represent you as a publisher in the store and you won’t be able to change it afterwards.
+You’ll choose a unique developer namespace as part of the account creation process.
+This namespace will represent you as a publisher in the Snap Store and you won’t be able to change it afterwards.

 You can release a snap under any name you have rights to.
 Names can be registered by using the

 snapcraft register command, clicking New Snap on the developer portal, or by visiting the Register name page.
 You can also grant other developers permission to release versions of a snap you own, for example as part of an open source project.

 Pushing to the Snap Store can be done directly with the

 snapcraft push command or on the Snap Store dashboard itself.
 Once pushed, you choose the release channel(s) (